-DOD has started the fiscal year under a CR for 11 of the last 16 years and every year since FY2010.
+DOD has started the fiscal year under a CR for 12 of the last 16 years (FY2002-FY2017) and every year since FY2010.
 The amount of time DOD has operated under CR authorities during the year has increased in the last 6 years and equates to a total of more than 26 months since 2010.
 This has caused DOD to adapt its programming activities to a truncated budget year.

 For FY2017, the Defense Department requested \$523.9 billion in discretionary funding, as compared to the FY2016 enacted level of \$521.7 billion.
 The Overseas Contingency Operations (OCO) request for FY2017 (\$58.8 billion) is relatively close to the FY2016 enacted level (\$58.6 billion).
-While these amounts may seem comparatively small (0.4% and 0.3% respectively), the variance in FY2016 enacted and FY2017 requested amounts by appropriation account may be significant under a CR.
+While these amounts may seem comparatively small (0.4% and 0.3%, respectively), the variance in FY2016 enacted and FY2017 requested amounts by appropriation account may be considered significant under the CR.

 For example, DOD is seeking an \$8.4 billion increase in Operation and Maintenance (O&M) funding from FY2016 to FY2017.
 O&M appropriations fund critical readiness functions such as individual, unit, and collective training, flying hours, ship steaming days, depot maintenance, and civilian personnel pay.
-This funding increase would likely require an anomaly in order for it to occur as requested under a CR.
-Moreover, the DOD Comptroller expects that many DOD programs and activities would be affected by enactment of an interim CR through prohibitions on new starts, limitations on production quantity increases and color of money issues, if such issues are not specifically addressed through anomalies.
+Under the CR, O&M levels are held at the reduced FY2016 rate.
+The DOD Comptroller expects that many DOD programs and activities would be affected by enactment of an interim CR through prohibitions on new starts, limitations on production quantity increases, and color of money issues, if such issues are not specifically addressed through anomalies (provisions that enumerate exceptions to the duration, amount, or purposes for which those funds may be used for certain appropriations accounts or activities).